Pfern/BPBR16-Bioinformatics-using-Python-for-Biomedical-Researchers/day2/Parsing-Theory-I.md

 outfile.close()
 ```

-### Program 14 - homework
+---
+> **Challenge #15 homework**

-Read a Genbank record and write to a file the nucleotide sequence in FASTA format.
+>Read a Genbank record and write to a file the nucleotide sequence in FASTA format.
 Extract and write to a file the gene sequence from the Candida albicans genomic DNA, chromosome 7, complete sequence (file ap006852.gbk)
+>

-Try to write it in FASTA format:
+> Try to write it in FASTA format:
 ```
 >AP006852
 ccactgtccaatggctcaacacgccaatcatcatacaatacccccaacaggaatcaccaa